 "Marry in May if you can, joy for maiden and for man."

-The Celtic Triquetra knot, which is a three sided knot, represents many different things.
+The Celtic Triquetra knot, which is a three-sided knot, represents many different things.
 Some say it represents the Holy Trinity, others claim it is an infinity symbol since it has no beginning nor end.
-Still others say it represents Past, Present, and Future.
+Still, others say it represents the Past, Present, and Future.
 Regardless of which interpretation you believe, all of these can be applied to the wedding ceremony.